ClosedNon-Profit

 What activities are funded?

-Delivery of integrated early years and family support services, including Early Years Places, parenting support, wellbeing services, child and maternal health access, and referrals to specialist services.
+Delivery of integrated early years services for families with children up to 8 years old, including one-stop-shop service models such as Early Years Places, child and maternal health access, and referrals to specialist services.

 How do I apply for the Integrated Service Delivery?